morlandi/editing-django-models-in-the-frontend/docs/source/topics/form_validation.rst

         });
     }

-During content loading, we add a "loading" class to the dialog header, to make a spinner icon visible until we're ready to either update or close the modal.
+One last detail: during content loading, we add a "loading" class to the dialog header, to make a spinner icon visible until we're ready to either update or close the modal.